 ImageOptim is a Mac utility that allows you to compress images without losing any quality by finding the best compression parameters and removing unnecessary color profiles.

-Windows alternative to this is Trimage.
+A Windows alternative to this is Trimage.

-Final Thoughts on Image Optimization
+6. Final Thoughts and Best Practices for Image Optimization